Landesarchiv-Thueringen/x-man/doc/Installation.md

 x-man runs on any Linux system that provides the following dependencies:

+- Either
-- Docker (configured and with running daemon)
+  - Docker (configured and with running daemon), or
+  - Podman
-- Docker Compose
+- Docker Compose (for both, Docker and Podman)
 - OpenSSL (for testing setup)
 - NodeJS and NPM (for frontend development)